-# Install IDA
+# IDA Installation

 By following the steps in this guide, you can successfully install your IDA instance on macOS, Linux, and Windows.